-Data learning pattern can be enabled or disabled by setting the bit0 of Configure Register(data learning pattern enable bit).
+Data learning pattern can be enabled or disabled by setting the bit0 of Configure Register (data learning pattern enable bit).
 Once the DLP bit is set, the data learning pattern is inputted into dummy cycles.

-Enabling data learning pattern bit(DLP bit) will not affect the function of continue read mode bit.
+Enabling data learning pattern bit (DLP bit) will not affect the function of continue read mode bit.
 In dummy cycles, continuous mode bit still operates with the same function.
 Data learning pattern will output after continuous mode bit.

 The data learning pattern is a fixed 8-bit data pattern (00110100).
-For STR(single transfer rate) instructions, the complete 8 bits will start to output right after the continuous mode bit.
+For STR (single transfer rate) 1 x I/O and Dual Read (3BH) instructions, the complete 8 bits will start to output right after the last address bit.
+For DTR (double transfer rate) 1 x I/O instructions, the complete 8 bits will start to output right after 2 dummy cycles.
+For STR/DTR (double transfer rate)2x I/O instructions, the complete 8 bits will start to output right after 4 dummy/M7-0 cycles.
+For STR/DTR (double transfer rate)4x I/O instructions, the complete 8 bits will start to output right after 2 dummy/M7-0 cycles.
 While dummy cycle is not sufficient of 8 cycles, the rest of the DLP bits will be cut.
-For DTR(double transfer rate) instructions, the complete 8 bits will start to output during the last 4 dummy cycle.